Wolox/wor-push-notifications-aws/README.md

 Wor::Push::Notifications::Aws.add_token(user, device_token, device_type)
 ```
 #### Parameters
-- user: Instance where we want to add the device_token so that we can send push notifications.
+- user: Instance where we want to store the device_token, to which we will send push notifications.
-- device_token
+- device_token: Unique identifier you get from the the app.
 - device_type: So far we support the values :android or :ios

 ### Delete token